mehdi-farsi/Ruby_MyChat/README.md

 My Chat
 ===========

-Simple Client/Server app implemented in Ruby (under development..)
+Simple Client/Server app implemented in Ruby (under development..).
+It implements an ASCII communication protocol.

 ###Thanks a lot for your passage on my page.###